alwaysEnergetic/covid-19-daily-death/README.md

 ![COVID19 App GIF](./src/images/covid19Demo.gif)

 ## Description
 A COVID-19 tracker that visualizes the statistics (total positive cases, recoveries, and deaths) of COVID-19 data in the United States provided by the [COVID Tracking Project API](https://covidtracking.com/data/api).
+The API's data is updated every day at 0:00 AM UTC (i.e. 5:00 PM PST).

 ## COVID Tracking Project API
 The documentation of the API used is linked [here](https://documenter.getpostman.com/view/8854915/SzS8rjHv?version=latest#dc323eaa-826d-4efc-bd3c-85d9d757477b).